-Q: It's simple, really: every day, from June 1 through August 31 (and beyond!), I want you to eat as much local, in-season food as possible-- whether farmed or foraged.
-I'll provide you with all the information you need to be successful from week to week.
+Q: It's simple, really: every day in 2018, I want you to eat as much local, in-season food as possible-- whether farmed or foraged.
+I'll provide you with all the information you need to be successful from month to month.

 Your mission, should you choose to accept it, is twofold: visit your local farmer's market and go out foraging on a weekly basis; and eat at least one thing from local farm or garden, and at least one thing foraged, on a daily basis.
 Simple, right? :)

-To keep you on track, you'll also be able to join in the conversations taking place in our (closed) Facebook group, where we'll chat about seasonal produce, wild plant identification, recipes, preservation tips, and more!
+To keep you on track, you'll also be able to join in the conversations taking place in our Facebook group and on Instagram, where we chat about seasonal produce, wild plant identification, recipes, preservation tips, and more!

 Q: Who is running this show?

 A: That'd be me, Sam Sycamore.
-I'm a writer and homesteader located in Kentucky, and I run a blog and podcast called Permaculture Lifestyle.
+I'm a writer and homesteader located in Kentucky, and I host a podcast called The Good Life Revival.
 I studied plant ecology in college, and I've been gardening for the past 6 years or so.
 I've also worked and volunteered on several farms, and have been foraging in earnest for the last couple years.